evrybiont/knack/README.md

 JavaScript Image Gallery
 [DEMO v=0.1](http://evrybiont.github.io/knack/)

+#Usage

-All you need to do is add div tag with 'projector' id and init it after loading page by jquery knak function.
+All you need to do is add div tag with 'projector' id and init it after loading page ended by jquery knak function.
 See example below.

 ```javascript
 <div id="projector"></div>